 One of Spoon River's flawed characters, Georgine Sand Miner offers the typical personality that cannot hold herself responsible for her own actions.

-Painter van Gogh created this series to decorate the walls of the bedroom of his poet friend, Paul Gaugin.
-The friendship did not endure the paintings do.
+Painter van Gogh created this series to decorate the walls of the bedroom of his painter/poet friend, Paul Gaugin.
+The friendship did not endure, but the paintings do.

-Daniel M'Cumber reveals his miserable life to Mary McNeely, too late to benefit either of them, but dramatizing the typical character flaws that inflect many of the Spoon River epitaphers.
+Daniel M'Cumber reveals his miserable life to Mary McNeely, too late to benefit either of them, but his report offers the typical character flaws that afflict many of the Spoon River epitaphers.

 The speaker is addressing his own soul, commanding it through reason to rely solely on his Divine Creator, Who has fashioned him into the very soul he must be.

-This short, quirky observation makes a statement about human behavior that has become compulsive.
+Creatively expressed in a versanelle form, Emily Dickinson’s short, quirky poetic drama reveals an observation that makes a statement about human behavior which may become compulsive.